+C*: The block is optional, but if the block is included, the element is mandatory.

-Once received, it is recommended that each intermediary sends one request per downstream intermediary (N or U), as per their stated BIC/DN for the message type.
+Once received, it is recommended that each intermediary sends one request per downstream intermediary (N or U) with a holding or pending transaction in the underlying financial instrument, according to the BIC/DN specified for the message type.

+The following examples should illustrate which combinations of ShareholderRightsDirectiveIndicator <ShrhldrRghtsDrctvInd>, Place Of Jurisdiction<PlacOfJur> and Applicable Law<AppLaw> are valid.